karamagid/investigating-netflix-movies/README.md

 # investigating-netflix-movies
-Did Netflix movies get longer over time
+Did Netflix movies get longer over time?
+A deeper dive into an analysis is taken to answer this question.